 Symptoms: Serious pests of a wide variety of plants, particularly Fuchsia, Primula, Cyclamen and Begonia.
 The larvae are the most damaging, usually found in the compost of container grown plants, but they can also attack the roots of plants in open ground.
 Adult weevils make holes in leaves, which usually don’t harm the plant.
 Plants wilt as though short of water, and when taken out of the pot the root system will have virtually vanished and the larvae will be clearly visible in the compost.

 Prevention and/or treatment: Be vigilant, if caught in time, plants can be saved either by re-potting in a new pot with fresh soil, or by re-planting in a different place.
 Larvae should be destroyed.
 Put a strip of wide PVC tape, such as brown plastic parcel tape, around individual pots and tubs, and smear this liberally with insect barrier glue that the weevils cannot cross.
 You can often trap the adults on a warm August night.
-Use of nematodes (microscopic organisms, available to buy online) can have some success, but the conditions have to be very specific for the nematodes to function.
+Use of nematodes (microscopic organisms, available to buy online) can have some success, but the conditions are very specific for the nematodes to function.